thingSoC/embedis/examples/ARDUINO_101/README.md

 ## Examples for Arduino101

-Just starting support for the Arduino101 platform.
+Initial support for the Arduino101 platform.

-It compiles and executes, however the CurrieEEPROM emulation in Flash, doesn't appear to be "writing" data correctly yet - not sure where the problem lies...
+Notes:
+ 1) Tested good on 9/26/2016 with configuration:
+    IntelCurieBoard (Arduino101) Version 1.0.7 on Arduino Version 1.6.9
+    "set" (EEPROM Write) takes a LONG TIME to return - like 20-30 secs
+    so there is still something funky with "CurieEEPROM" we think...

 ## Contributors